 Site Visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
-Several project site visits have previously been undertaken by the Competent Person to verify drill hole collar locations and visual grade intersections consistent with assay results.
+Several project site visits have previously been undertaken by the Competent Person to verify drill hole collar locations and visual grade intersections consisten with assay results.
 If no site visits have been undertaken indicate why this is the case.
 Geological interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
 The mineralised domain at Estoril has been broadly defined using a combination of geological and low grade cut-off criteria based on available drillhole information.
 A lower nominal cut-off grade of 0.1% Cu which typically coincided with a 0.1 g/t Au cut-off (effectively the mineralised alteration halo) was applied.
 Some proportion of lower grade material is inevitably included as internal dilution in order to preserve overall continuity of the mineralised zones.
-The mineralisation interpretation used in this estimate was an attempt to encompass the complete mineralised distribution and produce a model that reduces the risk of conditional bias often introduced where the constraining interpretation and data selection is based on a significantly higher grade than the natural geological cut-off.
-Nature of the data used and of any assumptions made.
+The mineralisation interpretation used in this estimate was an attempt to encompass the complete mineralised distribution and produce a model that reduces the risk of conditional bias often introduced where the constraining interpretation and data selection is based on a significantly higher grade than the natural geological cut-off.Criteria used in defining the mineralised domain can be summarised as follows: o Determine a nominal low grade "geological" cut-off to assist in defining mineralised outlines; Nature of the data used and of any assumptions made.
 Univariate statistical analysis was carried out on 5 metre composites for copper, gold, molybdenum, zinc and lead to evaluate the population distribution for the mineralised domain and to determine whether a high grade assay cut were required.
 The copper and gold coefficient of variance for Estoril is 0.56 and 1.46 respectively indicating a population having low variability.
 This was used to support the use of Ordinary Kriging as an appropriate method of estimation of a global resource.
-The effect, if any, of alternative interpretations on Mineral Resource estimation.
-The nature and extent of the mineralised domain comprising the Estoril project is consistent with the geological models for the other projects comprising the Gilmore Project Area.
+Resource estimation. consistent with the geological models for the other projects comprising the Gilmore Project Area.
 Consequently, no alternative interpretations have been considered.
 The use of geology in guiding and controlling Mineral Resource estimation.
 Lithological, structural, alteration and weathering parameters along with a mineralizing indicator grade were used to define a single wireframe that encapsulated the known extents of the mineralization.
 This wireframe was used to constrain the interpolation of the various elements.